cscart/docs/en/user_guide/payment_methods/stripe_connect.rst

    * **Currency**—select the currency of your Stripe account.
 It should match the primary currency of your store—that way the calculations will be more precise.

-   * **Enable 3-D Secure**—the setting defines whether money will first go to the marketplace owner instead of going straight to vendors.
-Money will be automatically distributed between connected Stripe accounts via transfers later.
+   * **Enable 3-D Secure**—the setting defines whether money will first go to the marketplace owner instead of going straight to vendors:

+      * When **3-D Secure is disabled**, money will go straight to the connected Stripe accounts of vendors.
+Commissions and payouts will be taken from vendors as `application fees <https://stripe.com/docs/connect/direct-charges#collecting-fees>`_.

+      * When **3-D Secure is enabled**, money will first go to the marketplace owner's Stripe account.
+Then it will be automatically distributed between the connected Stripe accounts via transfers.
+Transfers require that the marketplace owner and vendors have their accounts in the same region: either all in Europe, or all in the U.S. If a vendor's account is in a different region from the marketplace owner's, the money won't be transferred to that vendor automatically.

-   * **Sripe Checkout**—the setting activates a separate page with a variety of payment options for your customers to choose from on the checkout stage.
+   * **Stripe Checkout**—the setting activates a separate page with a variety of payment options for your customers to choose from on the checkout stage.

-     * more then 20 local and familiar payment systems like Apple and Google Pay, Sofort and Klarna, WeChat and Alipay, Przelewy24 and Afterpay, and many more;
+     * more than 20 local and familiar payment systems like Apple and Google Pay, Sofort and Klarna, WeChat and Alipay, Przelewy24 and Afterpay, and many more;

      * payment for the order in installments thanks to Klarna and Afterpay;